Constrained Generalized Delaunay Graphs Are Plane Spanners: The Constrained Generalized Delaunay Graph Is Plane with Constant Spanning Ratio

 Unfortunately, we cannot assume that there exists an edge between every pair of consecutive vertices: If $v_i v_{i+1}$ is a constraint, there can be vertices visible to both $v_i$ and $v_{i+1}$ on the opposite side of the constraint.
 For pairs of \mbox{vertices $v_i, v_{i+1}$} that do not form an edge, we refine the construction of the sequence \mbox{between them:} We start with $C'$ such that it does not cross $v_i v_{i+1}$ and $v_i$ lies on its boundary.
 We construct a sequence of vertices from $v_i$ to $v_{i+1}$ by moving the center of $C'$ along $p q$ towards $q$, maintaining that $v_i$ lies on its boundary (see Figure~\ref{fig:ConstructingPath}c).
 For the first vertex we hit, we require that it is visible to $v_i$ and lies in \reg{C'}{v_i}{v_{i+1}}.

-We continue moving the center of $C'$ along $p q$ towards $q$, but we now maintain that $v_i'$ lies on the boundary of $C'$.
-Each time we hit a vertex $v_j$, we require that it lies on the boundary of $C'$ until we hit the next vertex $v_{j+1}'$ that is visible to $v_j$ and $v_j$ is not the endpoint of a constraint that lies in the counterclockwise angle $\angle v_{j-1} v_j v_{j+1}$.
+We continue moving the center of $C'$ along $p q$ towards $q$, but we now maintain that $v_i$ lies on the boundary of $C'$.
+Each time we hit a vertex $v_j$, we require that it lies on the boundary of $C'$ until we hit the next vertex $v_{j+1}$ that is visible to $v_j$ and $v_j$ is not the endpoint of a constraint that lies in the counterclockwise angle $\angle v_{j-1} v_j v_{j+1}$.
 In other words, we construct a more fine-grained sequence when consecutive vertices define a constraint and there is no edge between them.
 Note that we may need to repeat this process a number of times, since there need not be edges between the vertices of the finer grained sequence either.
 However, since the point set is finite, this process terminates.

-This way, we end up with a path $p, v_1', v_2', ..., v_l', q$ from $p$ to $q$ that lies above $p q$.
-Furthermore, since $C$ is convex, we can upper bound the length of each edge $v_i v_{i+1}$ by the part of the boundary of \C{v_i}{v_{i+1}}, the homothet with $v_i$ and $v_{i+1}$ on its boundary and its center on $p q$, that does not intersect $p q$.
+This way, we end up with a path $p, v_1, v_2, ..., v_l, q$ from $p$ to $q$ that lies above $p q$.
+Furthermore, since $C$ is convex, we can upper bound the length of each edge $v_i v_{i+1}$ by the part of $\partial \C{v_i}{v_{i+1}}$, the homothet with $v_i$ and $v_{i+1}$ on its boundary and its center on $p q$, that does not intersect $p q$.
 Hence, the total length of the path is upper bounded by the length of the union of the boundaries of these homothets above $p q$.
 By construction, none of the homothets corresponding to consecutive vertices along the path contain any of the other vertices along the path.
-Hence, we can apply Lemma~\ref{lem:UpperHull} and it follows that the total length of the path is at most $|\partial \C{p}{q}|$, completing the proof. \end{proof}
+Hence, we can apply Lemma~\ref{lem:UpperHull} and it follows that the total length of the path is at most $|\partial C^+(p, q)|$, completing the proof. \end{proof}

 A path between two vertices $p$ and $q$ is called \emph{one-sided} if all vertices along this path lie above the line through $p q$ or all vertices lie below the line through $p q$.
 Since the path constructed in Lemma~\ref{lem:VisiblePairSpanner} is one-sided, we get the following corollary.